 - Pregnancy: ENHERTU can cause fetal harm when administered to a pregnant woman.
 Advise patients of the potential risks to a fetus.
 There are clinical considerations if ENHERTU is used in pregnant women, or if a patient becomes pregnant within 7 months following the last dose of ENHERTU. - Lactation: There are no data regarding the presence of ENHERTU in human milk, the effects on the breastfed child, or the effects on milk production.
 Because of the potential for serious adverse reactions in a breastfed child, advise women not to breastfeed during treatment with ENHERTU and for 7 months after the last dose. - Females and Males of Reproductive Potential: Pregnancy testing: Verify pregnancy status of females of reproductive potential prior to initiation of ENHERTU.
 Contraception: Females: ENHERTU can cause fetal harm when administered to a pregnant woman.
 Advise females of reproductive potential to use effective contraception during treatment with ENHERTU and for at least 7 months following the last dose.
 Males: Advise male patients with female partners of reproductive potential to use effective contraception during treatment with ENHERTU and for at least 4 months following the last dose.
-Infertility: ENHERTU may impair male reproductive function and fertility. - Pediatric Use: Safety and effectiveness of ENHERTU have not been established in pediatric patients. - Geriatric Use: Of the 234 patients with HER2-positive breast cancer treated with ENHERTU 5.4 mg/kg, 26% were ≥65 years and 5% were ≥75 years.
-No overall differences in efficacy were observed between patients ≥65 years of age compared to younger patients.
-There was a higher incidence of Grade 3-4 adverse reactions observed in patients aged ≥65 years (53%) as compared to younger patients (42%).
+Infertility: ENHERTU may impair male reproductive function and fertility. - Pediatric Use: Safety and effectiveness of ENHERTU have not been established in pediatric patients. - Geriatric Use: Of the 491 patients with HER2-positive breast cancer treated with ENHERTU 5.4 mg/kg, 22% were ≥65 years and 4% were ≥75 years.
+No overall differences in efficacy within clinical studies were observed between patients ≥65 years of age compared to younger patients.
+There was a higher incidence of Grade 3-4 adverse reactions observed in patients aged ≥65 years (60%) as compared to younger patients (49%).
 Of the 125 patients with locally advanced or metastatic HER2-positive gastric or GEJ adenocarcinoma treated with ENHERTU 6.4 mg/kg in DESTINY-Gastric01, 56% were ≥65 years and 14% were ≥75 years.
-No overall differences in efficacy or safety were observed between patients ≥65 years of age compared to younger patients. - Hepatic Impairment: In patients with moderate hepatic impairment, due to potentially increased exposure, closely monitor for increased toxicities related to the topoisomerase inhibitor.
+No overall differences in efficacy or safety were observed between patients ≥65 years of age compared to younger patients. - Renal Impairment: A higher incidence of Grade 1 and 2 ILD/pneumonitis has been observed in patients with moderate renal impairment.
+Monitor patients with moderate or severe renal impairment.

+• Hepatic Impairment: In patients with moderate hepatic impairment, due to potentially increased exposure, closely monitor for increased toxicities related to the topoisomerase inhibitor.